CS 3530: Computational Theory

-There will be a midterm and a final.
+There will be three written exams, one at the end of part 1, one at the end of part 2, a final.
 Topics from lectures, assigned readings, and lab work are all eligible for examination.
 Exams may include extensions of homework assignments, so be sure to keep copies of all of your work.
 Students are required to take all exams in order to pass the class.

 Assignments and exams each contribute to your point total.
-The assignments comprise 60% of your grade, the midterm exam 15%, and the final exam 25%.
+The assignments comprise 55% of your grade, the written exams will each comprise 15%.

 Letter grades are assigned based on the percentage of possible points attained, according to the following chart:

 |Minimum Percentage||Letter Grade||Minimum Percentage||Letter Grade||Minimum Percentage||Letter Grade||Minimum Percentage||Letter Grade|

 Students are responsible for material covered and announcements made in class.
 School-related absences may be made up only if prior arrangements are made.
 The class schedule presented is approximate.
 The instructor reserves the right to modify the schedule according to class needs.
 Changes will be announced in class and posted to the website.
 Exams and quizzes cannot be made up unless arrangements are made prior to the scheduled time.

 Occasional absences are acceptable as long as the student keeps up with assignment work.
 Students who miss more than two consecutive weeks of class or who miss more than 20% of scheduled classes during the semester without making prior arrangements will receive a failing grade.
 Students who miss any scheduled exam (including midterm exams and the final exam) or fail to complete a final project without making prior arrangements will receive a failing grade.

 This course can only be completed by attending classes and completing all assigned work to a satisfactory level.
 There is no procedure for testing out of the class.